benjaminbressington/gatsbyquiz/README.md

 ### :one: Files
 Edit your quizzes inside the `/quizzes` folder:
-- create a folder for each quiz
+- Create a folder for each quiz
-- create a .mdx file for each question
+- Create a .mdx file for each question

 ### :two: Frontmatter
-- put your answers in the frontmatter.
+- Put your answers in the frontmatter.
 It's just an array of objects.
   - Each object is an answer with 2 keys:
-    - value: a string (the text that will be displayed)
+    - Value: a string (the text that will be displayed)
-    - correct: a boolean (true, if correct)
+    - Correct: a boolean (true, if correct)
-- give an index to your question to put them in a specific order (must be a string!)
+- Give an index to your question to put them in a specific order (must be a string!)

 ```md
 ---